Update: The VDC example for listening to game events has been updated to highlight the dangers of using ClearGameEventCallbacks()

 exists already, only to find out later that someone else used a variable with the same name before him and messed up his code.

-The Right Way
+The Better Way

 In order to avoid this and write mission-specific code, you need to encapsulate everything you want to run into it's own table that gets deleted when no longer needed.
-The following code is the standard format we would prefer you use:
+Here's an example:

 ::MyNamespace <- {